A WEEK OF SUNSHINE, SMILES AND KIND PEOPLE

 Muitoobrigado por tudo!
 Thank you very much for everything!

-Nina Stojaković Kvas
+Written by Nina Stojaković Kvas.